BenLand100/benland/content/post/2022-03-09 Simulating quantum mechanics.md

 $$
 \frac{d\psi}{dt} = \frac{i}{2m}\frac{d^2}{dx^2}\psi - iV\psi
 $$
-which, considering the factor of $i$ means the momentum squared (energy, or second derivative of the phase as a function of position) serves to rotate the phase in time, while the second derivative of the magnitude as a function of position serves to change the magnitude of the wave function in time.
+which, considering the factor of $i$ means the momentum squared (energy, or second derivative of the phase as a function of position) serves to rotate the phase in time, while the second derivative of the magnitude as a function of position (for more general wavefunctions than momentum eigenstates) serves to change the magnitude of the wave function in time.

-In the end, this this complicated interplay lets the Schrodinger equation move probability around according to the momentum encoded in the wave function, and critically lets the Schrodinger equation generate momentum in the wave function whenever there are spatial gradients in probability.
+In the end, this complicated interplay lets the Schrodinger equation move probability around according to the momentum encoded in the wave function, and critically lets the Schrodinger equation generate momentum in the wave function whenever there are spatial gradients in probability.
 To believe this, one really has to see it in action.

 ## Towards a numerical simulation